 Maureen M. Jonas, MD

 Dr. Jonas's specialties include diseases of the pediatric liver and biliary tract and viral hepatitis.
 She is board certified in Pediatric Transplant Hepatology and Professor of Pediatrics at Harvard Medical School.
-Dr. Jonas has served as Chair of the Medical Advisory committee of the American Liver Foundation and is a faculty member of Children's Department of Gastroenterology, Hepatology and Nutrition.
+Dr. Jonas has served as Chair of the Medical Advisory committee of the American Liver Foundation and is a faculty member of Boston Children's Department of Gastroenterology, Hepatology and Nutrition.

 Heung Bae Kim, MD